ProminentEdge/django-favit/README.md

 A simple reusable app for django that makes it easy to deal with faving and unfaving any object from any application.
+This fork of favit is using an Angular JS service on the client side.

 ## Installation